Why travelling by plane can cause ear problems?

 The risk can be reduced with actions that facilitate the opening of the Eustachian tube, such as:

-• Yawning, chewing, swallowing some food or drinking small amounts of liquids during takeoff and landing to mobilize the muscles of chewing and swallowing.
+• Yawning, chewing, swallowing some food or drinking small amounts of liquids during takeoff and landing to mobilise the muscles of chewing and swallowing.

 • Perform the Valsalva maneuver: take air and blow gently with your mouth and nose closed.